How to help Syrian refugees

 Donate to an organization that helps Syrian refugees

 The IRC is consistently awarded high marks by charity watchdog groups for our efficient use of financial support and the effectiveness of our work.
-Of every $1 the IRC spends, more than 90¢ goes to programs and services that directly benefit refugees and communities affected by war or disaster.

 You may be able to double — or even triple — the impact of your generous donation with a matching gift from your company.
 Many companies already match employee contributions to charitable organizations.
 See if your employer will join you in supporting the IRC and refugees.

 By donating monthly as a Rescue Partner, you support the IRC’s lifesaving work in more than 40 countries and 29 U.S. cities.
 Your steady financial support enables the IRC to respond swiftly and effectively when conflict strikes, to rescue lives in the midst of chaos, and to help Syrian refugees and other fragile communities rebuild and move toward a more stable future.

 Donate clothing or other goods to refugees